 But you know what?
 I’m sure I missed times like that too when our kids were young.
 Maybe those parents were glad to take a break from parenting for an hour.
 Maybe they physically couldn’t join in.
 Maybe they had pressing matters to attend to on their phones.
 (Which makes me so glad that there weren’t cell phones when our kids were little.
 I probably would’ve been as addicted to my phone as much then as I am now.)

 If I could offer one bit of advice to young parents today, I’d suggest looking at your children through a different lens: the lens of a grandparent.
 You may be surprised to see what a delight they are.
 And maybe you’ll step away from the busyness of life for a bit, and really enjoy spending time with them.
 It’s been said: the days are long, but the years go fast when you’re raising children.
 I certainly found that to be true.
 Enjoy those precious moments with your little ones while they’re here.
 They’ll disappear before you know it.

 About the Author

-An avid reader since childhood, award-winning author and journalist Amanda Lauer is the author of the Heaven Intended Civil War series and two time-travel novels, Anything But Groovy and Royal & Ancient.
-Amanda—who’s been married to her husband John for more than four decades—has had the privilege of being a Catholic mom for 30-some years and is a Catholic grandma to seven.
+An avid reader and history buff since childhood, Amanda Lauer is the author of the award-winning Heaven Intended Civil War series and the time-travel novels, Anything But Groovy and Royal & Ancient.
+Amanda and her husband John have been married more than 40 years, and have four married children and eight precious grandchildren.